Software on the Particle Linux cluster

 Compatibility

-- You can expect that all IT managed packages (modules) are either compatible with each other or will flag an incompatibility when loaded on the operating system for which they were intended.
+• You can expect that all managed packages (modules) are either compatible with each other or will flag an incompatibility when loaded on the operating system for which they were intended.

-- Mixed environments between experimental software and IT software may be incompatible.
+• Mixed environments between experimental software and managed software may be incompatible.
 Often this will be seen first if different versions of the compiler or python are used.
 Mix in one package at a time.
 Modules and experimental set-up scripts can and usually do load multiple packages at once to bring in all dependencies.